In-Person & Remote Assessments for Children & Teens

 Here are examples of the SERVICES WE OFFER:

 Full review of cognitive function and performance including a comprehensive evaluation of IQ (WISC-V) to define areas of difference between ability and achievement, with additional screenings for giftedness, dyslexia, dysgraphia, autism-spectrum disorder, learning style, sensory processing disorder, twice-exceptionality.

 This is a broad review of psychological and social-emotional health with screening for issues including depression, anxiety, PTSD, disruptive behavior disorders and more.

-Independent of our overall Neuropsychological Evaluation, we also administer the Wechsler Intelligence Scale for Children (WISC-V) individually, the most comprehensive and precise way to measure cognitive ability across domains.
+Independent of our overall Educational Assessment, we also administer the Wechsler Intelligence Scale for Children (WISC-V) individually, the most comprehensive and precise way to measure cognitive ability across domains.

 Myers-Briggs personality testing can provide context for decisions on issues such as school choice, gap year planning, college applications and more.
 Personality testing can also inform learning style and best methods of support.

 This more focused dyslexia assessment often follows positive screening results or a request for a specific dyslexia assessment.
 This test is most often paired with cognitive testing.